 Divorce can be one of the most stressful times in any person’s life.
-The Columbia County attorneys of the Colwell Law Group are here to offer legal support during this crucial turning point, which will most likely leave a large and lasting impact on your future.
-During divorce, asset division, child custody, child support, and marital support are all determined, and it is important to have an experienced lawyer on your side that will advocate for your best interests and ensure that the other party does not walk away with something that they should not.
+The family attorneys of the Colwell Law Group are here to offer legal support during this crucial turning point, which will most likely leave a large and lasting impact on your future.
+During the end of a marriage, asset division, child custody, child support, and marital support are all determined, and it is important to have an experienced Columbia County divorce lawyer on your side that will advocate for your best interests and ensure that the other party does not walk away with something that they should not.

 Asset Division in Columbia County